AminAliari/aminaliari.github.io/content/posts/path-tracing.md

 - Supporting triangle intersection.
 - Supporting different BRDF models.
 - Use Blue Noise in the random number generator.
+- Making it an actual path tracer! (now it is more of a raytracer.)

 # References